Dion O'Neale: Commentary

-The issue of COVID-19 spreading widely amongst young people in New Zealand was explained by O'Neale on 27 February 2022, as being expected in the "early stages of an outbreak...[because]...younger people, much more mobile and tending to go out a lot more and also tending to get symptoms at lower rates and so less likely to be tested, less likely to know they're infected, less likely to be isolating."
+The issue of COVID-19 spreading widely amongst young people in New Zealand was explained by O'Neale on 27 February 2022 as being expected in the "early stages of an outbreak...[because]...younger people, much more mobile and tending to go out a lot more and also tending to get symptoms at lower rates and so less likely to be tested, less likely to know they're infected, less likely to be isolating".

 O'Neale clarified the importance of New Zealanders getting the booster vaccine shot to reduce the impact of the Omicron variant early in 2022, and said data from the UK had shown that after a booster, there was an increase of 20 percent effectiveness against infection to 60 percent.
 He later agreed with Helen Petousis-Harris and Michael Baker that David Seymour was not following the evidence by suggesting at the time that vaccine mandates could be removed.
-O'Neale said that having a booster dose remained the most effective way to protect against hospitalisations, and "asking people with high exposure risk due to their work to be vaccinated still benefits the community."
+O'Neale said that having a booster dose remained the most effective way to protect against hospitalisations, and "asking people with high exposure risk due to their work to be vaccinated still [benefitted] the community".